Lehoczky/apro-scrape/README.md

 ## Installation

 Dowload the latest version from the [releases](https://github.com/Lehoczky/apro-scrape/releases) page.
-Installers are available for Windows and Linux (OSX support will come eventually).
+Installers are available for all platforms (Windows, Linux, OSX).

 ## Usage